TU relies heavily on the Internet for academic and administrative work. OTS wants

 In Residence Halls

-If you live in Millennium Hall, Tubman House or West Village 1, your network is supported by Apogee (see contact info).
+If you live in Millennium Hall, Tubman House or Harris Hall, your network is supported by Apogee (see contact info).
 Residents of those buildings can still contact Student Computing Services for help with network issues at other campus locations.

 All other residence hall residents should contact Student Computing Services for network help in their building or to report issues anywhere on campus.